Pet Adoption Information

 - We encourage each person in your household to get acquainted with an animal before it becomes a new member of your family, and require all members of the household meet the animal at some point before adoption.

 - If you are interested in adopting a dog, we also require you bring your current dog(s) to our shelter for an introduction to the new animal to form some ideas about their compatibility.

-- Our shelter is open Monday through Saturday, 11:00am - 5:30pm, but in order to complete the adoption process, it is necessary to begin adoptions by 4:30pm.
+- Our shelter is open Monday - Saturday (closed holidays & alternate Fridays) from 11:00am - 5:30pm, but in order to complete the adoption process, it is necessary to begin adoptions by 4:30pm.